he-patrick/htn-graphql-scanner/readme.md

 ## Hosted Interactive Client
 Try out the queries and mutations hosted on AWS Lambda and RDS through this website: https://htn-backend-challenge.vercel.app

+## Postman
+Feel free to test out the API in Postman at this endpoint: https://4vufccuxnj.execute-api.us-east-2.amazonaws.com/default/htn-backend-challenge

 ## Setup Instructions

 ### Requirements